ruadh/CSCI-E-33a_Final_Project/README.md

 I added comments in my code with the prefix "CITATION:" for code borrowed from outside sources like Stack Overflow, blogs, project starter files, section examples, etc.

 I did NOT include citations for code adapted from official documentation (Django, Bootstrap), or when an outside source pointed me to a concept but I wrote my own code from scratch.
+I also did not re-cite simple things that I cited in earlier projects and have now learned as approaches (ex: ternary operators for pluralization, pagination from Vlad's Vancara example in section), unless I am reusing a substantial amount of code (like the login/logout/register functions from starter files0.

 ## EVALUATION TIPS: